-Reflexology is a deeply calming, therapeutic practice which relies on the stimulation of pressure points on the feet, hands, face, and ears.
-Foot reflexology is particularly effective thanks to the 15,000 nerves that are situated in each foot, making them sensitive to the touch.
+Reflexology is a deeply calming, therapeutic practice that relies on stimulating pressure points on the feet, hands, face, and ears.
+Foot reflexology is particularly effective thanks to the 15,000 nerves situated in each foot, which make them sensitive to the touch.
 But what is foot reflexology, and how does it work?
 Here’s all you need to know…

 Foot Reflexology: Connecting Your Body

-In foot reflexology, parts of the foot are thought to be connected to other parts of the body.
+In foot reflexology, parts of the foot are thought to be connected to other body parts.
 These parts of the foot are known as reflex points.
-Stimulation of reflex points using reflexology sends a signal to those other parts of the body, which may initiate a healing response.
+Stimulation of reflex points using reflexology sends a signal to different body parts, which may initiate a healing response.
 The areas of the foot which correspond to areas of the body are mapped out on reflexology charts, and reflexologists use these to detect imbalances throughout the body.

 How Does Foot Reflexology Work?

-Reflexologists apply pressure to the reflex points, and use this to observe areas in the body which are experiencing pain, stress or tension.
-They can then manipulate the feet gently, which may result in a beneficial effect for those parts of the body.
+Reflexologists apply pressure to the reflex points to observe areas in the body that are experiencing pain, stress or tension.
+They can then gently manipulate the feet, which may have a beneficial effect on those body parts.
 The whole of the body can be attended to with this therapy, for example:

 • The ball of the foot relates to the chest